 “In particular what we achieved in changing attitudes to transgender, and in portraying possibly the most loving, faithful and steadfast couple in soap history.”

-Have you been watching The A Word?
+Do you miss Hayley in Corrie?
 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know what you think of the new series.